XavierAgostini/Paycom-Extension/README.md

 4. Click "Load unpacked extensions" and select the downloaded zip file
 5. Ensure extension is enabled
-6. Extension should now appear in chrome tool bar 7.Click on Paycom extension icon in tool bar
+6. Extension should now appear in chrome tool bar
+7. Click on Paycom extension icon in tool bar
 8. Click "Update Login Info" and add in login details

 ###To login: